 School meals are cooked on site as Holy Cross school as we have our own kitchen.
-Pupils now have the luxury of being able to choose what they would like daily, and scheet orders for dinners must be in the kitchen by 9.30 a.m.
-If parents arrive with children after is time and the school has not been informed in advance then parents will be resp providing their child with a packed lunch.
+Pupils now have the luxury of being able to choose what they would like daily, and school orders for dinners must be in the kitchen by 9.30 a.m.
+If parents arrive with children after this time and the school has not been informed in advance then parents will be responsible for providing their child with a packed lunch.

-A charge of £2.10 per day or £10.50 per week, (in advance) is made for school meals.
+A charge of £2.20 per day or £11 per week, (in advance) is made for school meals.
 Each pupil is given a username and password for Parentpay, an online payment service.
 (School trips can also be paid using this service).